 Do you wish your son or daughter would tell you more about what is happening in their life, and that they would open up to you more often?
 Are you worried about them as they seem to be spending more and more time in their bedroom and on their smart phone?
 The teenage years can be a time of concern and worry for parents and carers from all backgrounds.
 However, Why Won’t My Teenager Talk to Me? offers the parent and care-giver insightful and practical advice, as to how to encourage positive and respectful two-way communication between you and your teenager.

 The new edition of this essential book offers a positive way of thinking about the teenage years.
 So much has changed in the last five years since the book first appeared.
 Our knowledge of the human brain has increased, and this new edition includes a whole chapter devoted to the changing teenage brain.
-The social world of the teenager has also continued to change.
-Alongside the voices of a wide range of parents and carers of teenagers, Dr John Coleman explores this changing social landscape, addressing issues like social media, mental health, and gender.

 ‘This book merges the voices of parents and teenagers with Dr Colemans's authoritative, well-defined framework, offering practical information and advice for parents of today’s teenagers.’
 Janey Downshire, Teenagers Translated, UK

 ‘John writes in a generous, practical and informed manner about difficult subject areas.
 He provides a frames work ‘STAGE’ for reflection and reference, but most of all an open-minded approach to get the most out parenting during the teenage years – he even allows us to consider that this can be a wonderful and not terrible experience because he talks to both parents and teenagers themselves.’
 Jez Todd, CEO of Family Lives, UK